 Provisions have been made by the FCC for temporary, sixty day, operation of Class D Citizen's Band equipment.
-Temporary permit, FCC form #555-B, is designed to serve as an interim license provided a permanent license has been applied for by the filing and mailing of FCC form #505.
+Temporary permit, FCC form #555-B, is designed to serve as an interim license provided a permanent license has been applied for by the filling and mailing of FCC form #505.
 Temporary form #555-B must be filled out in full and kept in a safe place.
 It is valid for 60 days only and may not be renewed.

 Keep your license close to your equipment at all times.
+Fill out a transmitter identification card, FCC form #452 and attach it to the radio.
 Do not transmit unless you have your license.
 Make transmissions short and to the point and listen to the channel before transmitting to be sure it is not in use.

 Operating and equipment requirements are covered in Part #95 of the Federal Communications Commission's Rules and Regulations.
 Note the proper use of Channel 9 (27.065 MHz).
 This channel has been reserved for communications concerned with the immediate safety of life of individuals, the immediate protection of property or assistance to a motorist.
-For this reason, Channel 9 is uniquely marked on both the D201A dials.
+For this reason, Channel 9 is uniquely marked on both the D201 dials.
 All use of this equipment must conform to FCC requirements.
-TYPE ACCEPTANCE DATA IS ON FILE WITH THE FCC, LISTED AS FCC DATA 7154.
+TYPE ACCEPTANCE DATA IS ON FILE WITH THE FCC, LISTED AS FCC TYPE NUMBER "D201".